sywsywsyw/sxiaobiblog/source/_posts/vue环境配置.md

 ?
 Author (sywsywsyw <347363545@qq.com>)
 ?
 Author sywsywsyw <347363545@qq.com>
 ?
 Vue build standalone
 ?
 Install vue-router?
-(Y/n) y
+(Y/n) y   路由
 ?
 Install vue-router?
 Yes
 ?
 Use ESLint to lint your code?
-(Y/n) y
+(Y/n) no   ESlint规范
 ?
-Use ESLint to lint your code?
-Yes
+Use ESLint to lint your code? no
 ?
-Pick an ESLint preset (Use arrow keys)
+Pick an ESLint preset (Use arrow keys)  no
 ?
 Pick an ESLint preset Standard
 ?
-Set up unit tests (Y/n) y
+Set up unit tests (Y/n) no
 ?
-Set up unit tests Yes
+Set up unit tests no
 ?
 Pick a test runner (Use arrow keys)
 ?
 Pick a test runner jest
 ?
 Setup e2e tests with Nightwatch?
-(Y/n) y
+(Y/n) no   单元测试
 ?
-Setup e2e tests with Nightwatch?
-Yes
+Setup e2e tests with Nightwatch? no
 ?
 Should we run `npm install` for you after the project has been created? (reco ?
 Should we run `npm install` for you after the project has been created? (reco mmended) npm